Offices at The Link — PGA HQ

 Setting the Par

 The Link is a 240-acre, mixed-use district on the northeast edge of the PGA of America headquarters campus in the rapidly growing city of Frisco, Texas.
 Eventually, the district will encompass 11 office buildings, seven multifamily buildings, two hotels, shopping, and a 2-acre park.
-Corgan provided speculative designs for the first office — a 150,000 square foot, 6-story building with expansive views of the Frisco Fields East golf course, a parking garage and a restaurant.
+Corgan provided speculative designs for the first office — a 150,000 square foot, 6-story building with expansive views of the Frisco Fields East golf course that includes a parking garage and restaurant.

 Field of Schemes